• Skip to main content

 Added Sugar in bread

-Bread can be a big source of added sugar and one that people don’t always think about.
+It’s rare to find bread with no added sugar and bread can actually be a big source of added sugar (one that people don’t always think about.)
 I suggest aiming for 2-3 grams or less per slice.
-Also, consider whether you’ll be eating one slice or two and how many slices the info on the nutrition label is for.
+Also, consider whether you’ll be eating one slice or two and check how many slices the info on the nutrition label is for.
+Sometimes the nutrition label info is per slice and sometimes it’s for a serving size of 2 slices.

 Some brands like Dave’s Killer Bread have varieties that have 4-5 grams of added sugar per slice.
 If you’re eating two slices you’re getting 10 grams of added sugar at that meal just from the bread.